Network Marketing: Worth It or Too Good to Be True?

-6 Questions to Determine Whether Network Marketing Is Worth It
+6 Questions to Determine if Network Marketing Is Valuable

-It used to be that the Avon lady or Mary Kay sales rep would pound the pavement selling perfume and cosmetics to neighbors.
-Today, anyone can reach thousands of people instantaneously and potentially become millionaires from the comfort of their homes as a network marketeer.
+There was a time when the Avon lady or Mary Kay sales rep would pound the pavement selling perfume and cosmetics door-to-door to neighbors.
+Today, anyone can reach thousands of people online as a network marketer and potentially become a millionaire from the comfort of their home.

-Although network marketing is lucrative for some independent business owners, also known as agents or reps, it can be a challenge to launch for others.
-Below are six determinants to research before diving and potentially wasting your time, money and effort on a MLM, CDM, network marketing or sharing opportunity.
+Although network marketing is lucrative for some independent business owners (also known as agents or reps), it can be a challenge for others.
+Here are six determinants to research before diving in and potentially wasting your time, money and effort on an MLM, CDM, network marketing, or sharing opportunity.

-But before jumping in, find out exactly how much the senior vice president, president and person who recruited you have earned on a monthly, annual and even weekly basis from selling the product or service.
+So before jumping in, find out exactly how much the senior vice president, president, and person who recruited you have earned on an annual, monthly, and even weekly basis from selling the product or service.

-Treat the entire upline as a new potential business partner that needs to be discovered and exposed.
+Treat the entire upline as a new potential business partner that needs to be nurtured.
+Their knowledge of best practices can only accelerate your efforts.
 If it’s a newer company, inquire about the founder’s background and what kind of success they had in their prior career or business.

 When choosing what to distribute and sell as opposed to signing up based on a particular networking company, Adel advises selecting popular products that are inexpensive and fly off the shelves at retail stores, online or via other traditional marketing and distribution channels.
-“Competition indicates that there is a lot of people looking to buy the product or service,” said Adel who was provided with a customer portal and back office when he started with his most recent network marketing company as an independent business owner.
+If there's competition, it means people are looking to buy the product or service, said Adel.
+He was provided with a customer portal and back office when he started with his most recent network marketing company as an independent business owner.

 Inexperienced independent business owners can get up to speed by distributing a product whose network marketing company provides frequent phone training as well as quarterly or annual conferences that are regional and even international in nature.